 SENATE JUDICIARY COMMITTEE Senator Thomas Umberg, Chair 2021-2022 Regular Session

-SB 334 (Durazo) Version: April 12, 2021 Hearing Date: April 20, 2021 Fiscal: Yes Urgency: No MEC
+AB 263 (Arambula) Version: April 15, 2021 Hearing Date: July 6, 2021

+Fiscal: No Urgency: Yes

+ME

 SUBJECT

-Detention facilities: contracts
+Private detention facilities

 DIGEST

-In line with California's interest in ensuring the safety and welfare of its residents and in order to protect incarcerated individuals from serious harm within our state border, this bill requires a for-profit private detention facility to comply with the detention standards of care and confinement agreed upon in the facility's contract for operation and specified health, safety, and insurance requirements.
+In line with California's interest in ensuring the safety and welfare of its residents and in order to protect incarcerated individuals from serious harm within our state border, this bill requires a for-profit private detention facility to comply with, and adhere to, all local and state public health orders and occupational safety and health regulations.

 EXECUTIVE SUMMARY

 For-profit prison corporations operate private detention facilities in California that hold Californians against their will pursuant to criminal and civil laws.
 There are numerous documented abuses of people held in for-profit run detention facilities in California.
 For-profit prison corporations have not limited their business ventures to profiting from the incarceration of Californians convicted of crimes; private prison corporations also profit from the incarceration of Californians in civil detention.
 In line with California's interest in ensuring the safety and welfare of its residents, the Legislature passed SB 29 (Lara, Ch.
 494, Stats.
 2017) which provided, as of January 1, 2018, contracting restrictions and new notice and public hearing requirements upon local governments and local law enforcement agencies with respect to contracts, building permits, and other official actions involving the federal government, federal agencies, or private corporations seeking to house or detain noncitizens for purposes of civil immigration detention.
 Additionally, AB 32 (Bonta, Ch.
 1739, Stats.
-2019) was signed into law to phase in the abolition of the private for-profit prison industry from our state.
+2019) was enacted to phase in the abolition of the private for-profit prison industry from our state.
 Nonetheless, some facilities run by for-profit prison corporations still exist in California.

 For-profit prison corporations owe a fiduciary duty to their shareholders.
 Their mission is to maximize profits for their investors.
-These for-profit corporations have a documented history of operating in a manner that is detrimental to the health and SB 334 (Durazo) Page 2 of 16 welfare of those detained.
+These for-profit corporations have a documented history of operating in a manner that is detrimental to the health and

+welfare of those detained.
 With the spread of COVID-19 in prisons and detention facilities, the health and welfare of those in detention is critical, not only to the individuals detained, but to the surrounding communities that may be impacted by decisions made by those operating these facilities.
 As a result, it is critical that for-profit prison corporations are held accountable and comply with strict regulations related to health, welfare, and safety.
 To this end, the Legislature passed AB 3228 (Bonta, Ch.
 190, Stats.
 2020) last year.
 AB 3228 requires a private detention facility operator to comply with, and adhere to, the detention standards of care and confinement agreed upon in the facility's contract for operations and provides a private right of action for an individual injured by noncompliance with these standards.

 The bill currently before this Committee builds on these prior bills in an attempt to protect the health, safety and welfare of those detained in private for-profit facilities.
-The bill is sponsored by California Insurance Commissioner Ricardo Lara, who authored SB 29, the Coalition for Humane Immigrant Rights Los Angeles, and the California Immigrant Policy Center.
-The bill is supported by various civil rights organizations, immigrant rights organizations, and the Riverside County Sheriffs' Association.
-The bill passed out of the Senate Committee on Insurance with a vote of 8 to 1 and has no registered opposition.
+This urgency measure is sponsored by Immigrant Defense Advocates, Nextgen California, and the California Collaborative for Immigrant Justice.
+The bill is supported by health organizations, including the Health Officers Association of California, County Health Executives Association of California, and the California Medical Association.
+The bill is also supported by various civil rights organizations, immigrant rights organizations, the Riverside Sheriffs' Association and others.
+The bill passed out of the Senate Committee on Public Safety with a 4-0 vote and has no registered opposition.

 PROPOSED CHANGES TO THE LAW

 Existing law: